kapetan-io/tackle/README.md

 - RED line indicates the number of retries
 - GREEN line indicates the availability of the resource
 - BLUE line indicates successful access of the resource.

-You can see how exponential backoff retry results in a high occurrence of retries during the beginning of the outage while an exponential backoff WITH a budget limits it's impact on the resource during outage.
-However, recovery time is quicker with simple exponential back off than with budget, as the budget window must expire before requests are allowed again.
+You can see how exponential backoff retry results in a high occurrence of retries during the beginning of the outage while an exponential backoff WITH a simple budget limits it's impact on the resource during outage.
+However, recovery time is quicker with simple exponential back off than with simple budget, as the budget window must expire before requests are allowed again.
+This test preformed with `retry.NewSimpleBudget()` and `retry.PolicyDefault` exponential back off configuration -- the same one used by Google's Java Client.

 #### Usage
 The retry package is a collection of functions and structs which allow the creation of custom retry exponential back off policies and retry budgets within your application.
 It also includes common test helpers useful for implementing functional tests.
 Retries are cancelable via `context.Context` and by returning `retry.ErrCancelRetry` from the call back function.